 Ahead of their upcoming Discussion Series, each of the six 2019 McKnight Fellows in Visual Arts talks to us individually about their practice

 This is the second in a series of articles profiling the six distinguished artists chosen as 2019 McKnight Fellows in Visual Arts, a grant program for mid-career artists in Minnesota that is administered by the Minneapolis College of Art and Design.
-Culminating the two-year fellowship (delayed last year by the pandemic), there will be two McKnight Discussions, each held in person:
+Culminating the two-year fellowship (delayed last year by the pandemic) was a McKnight Discussion Series:

-The second, featuring Henriette Huldisch, Chief Curator and Director of Curatorial Affairs at the Walker Art Center, in conversation with Joe Sinness, Alexa Horochowski, and Tetsuya Yamada has unfortunately been postponed until the fall, due to Covid-related scheduling issues.
+The second was unfortunately canceled due to Covid-related scheduling issues.
+It would have featured Henriette Huldisch, Chief Curator and Director of Curatorial Affairs at the Walker Art Center, in conversation with Joe Sinness, Alexa Horochowski, and Tetsuya Yamada.

 Photo by Rik Sferra